 - You gave birth less than 6 months ago.

 - You breastfeed exclusively (not supplementing with formula).

 - You have not started menstruating since you gave birth.

 LAM isn’t 100% effective as a sole form of contraception, because you can get pregnant before your period begins again.
-Additionally, LAM does not protect against STIs.
-If you think you are at risk for a sexually transmitted infection, make sure to use effective contraception.
+Additionally, LAM does not protect against STDs.
+If you think you are at risk for a sexually transmitted disease, make sure to use effective contraception.

 When Fertility Returns

 The time it takes for a woman’s period to return after giving birth can vary widely.
 Once you start menstruating again, it is usually a sign that your fertility has returned or will return soon.
 Once menstruation is back to a normal schedule, it usually means that you are back to full fertility, and breastfeeding won’t have any effect on your ability to get pregnant.
 However, every woman’s fertility and ovulation cycle is different.
 You should talk to your doctor if you have any questions about your fertility.